frontenddogma/web-development-glossary/manuscript/b.md

 : The practice of releasing a great amount of working software all at one time, as opposed to incrementally.

 Big O notation
 : A mathematical notation that describes the limiting behavior of a function when the argument tends towards a particular value or infinity.
-It is a member of a family of notations invented by Paul Bachmann, Edmund Landau, and others, collectively called Bachmann–Landau notation or asymptotic notation.
+It is a member of a family of notations invented by Paul Bachmann, Edmund Landau, and others, collectively called Bachmann-Landau notation or asymptotic notation.
 In computer science, big O notation is used to classify algorithms according to how their running time or space requirements grow as the input size grows.
 In analytic number theory, big O notation is often used to express a bound on the difference between an arithmetical function and a better understood approximation.&nbsp;[†](#w-big-o)

 Binary chop
 : → Binary search algorithm